google/WebFundamentals/src/site/_en/fundamentals/layouts/rwd-fundamentals/how-to-choose-breakpoints.markdown

              fundamentals to get your site working on mobile, desktop or anything else with a screen."
 introduction: "While it may be helpful to think about defining breakpoints based on device classes, use caution.
-Defining breakpoints based on specific devices, products, brand names, or operating systems that are in use today will result in a maintenance nightmare.
+Defining breakpoints based on specific devices, products, brand names, or operating systems that are in use today can result in a maintenance nightmare.
 Instead, the content itself should determine how the layout adjusts to its container."
 article: